coravacav/uofu-cs-discord-bot/README.md

 are currently `Text`, `RandomText`, `Image`, and `TextAndImage`.
 Fields that are common to all response types are the `name` and `pattern` fields, while `content` is used for text content (an array of text in the case of `RandomText`), and `path` is used for image content.
+The response type is inferred by which fields you have and how they are used.